 - Joe Fox, MBA, President, CBI Investments

-- Ray Hanley, President & CEO, Arkansas Foundation for Medical Care
+- Ray Hanley, Retired President & CEO, Arkansas Foundation for Medical Care

 - Don Hollingsworth, JD, Retired Executive Director, Arkansas Bar Association

-- Andrew Kumpuris, MD (Vice Chair), Cardiologist, CHI St. Vincent Heart Clinic Arkansas
+- Andrew Kumpuris, MD (Chair), Retired Cardiologist, CHI St. Vincent Heart Clinic Arkansas

 - Eddie Ochoa, MD, Associate Professor, Arkansas Children’s Hospital

-- James “Skip” Rutherford III, Dean, UA, Clinton School of Public Service
+- James “Skip” Rutherford III, Dean Emeritus, University of Arkansas Clinton School of Public Service

 - Joe Thompson, MD, MPH (Ex-Officio), President & CEO, Arkansas Center for Health Improvement

-- Annabelle Imber Tuck, JD (Chair), Public Service Fellow & Jurist-in-Residence, William H. Bowen School of Law, Retired Justice, Arkansas Supreme Court
+- Annabelle Imber Tuck, JD, Public Service Fellow & Jurist-in-Residence, UALR William H. Bowen School of Law, Retired Justice, Arkansas Supreme Court

 - Susan Ward-Jones, MD, CEO, East Arkansas Family Health Center, Inc.

-- Mark Williams, PhD (Ex-Officio), Dean, UAMS, College of Public Health
+- Mark Williams, PhD (Ex-Officio), Dean, Department Chair of Environmental & Occupational Health, UAMS College of Public Health

-- Namvar Zohoori, MD, MPH, PhD, Deputy State Health Officer, and Chief Science Officer, Arkansas Department of Health
+- Namvar Zohoori, MD, MPH, PhD, Chief Science Officer, Arkansas Department of Health

 An Administrative Committee, composed of the chief administrators from each sponsor